jtakayama/makahiki/install/redhat_readme.txt

 % cd ~/makahiki

 Check that the pg_config library's location is part of the PATH.
-This is needed to compile psycopg2:

 % which pg_config
 /usr/pgsql-9.1/bin/pg_config

+If the system cannot find pg_config, pip will not be able to compile the psycopg2 module.

 Run the script with the options specified for your operating system: